sodadata/docs/soda/metrics.md

 * **[Dataset metrics](#dataset-metrics)** for tests that execute against an entire dataset
 * **[Column metrics](#column-metrics)** for tests that execute against an individual column
-* **[Custom metrics](#custom-metrics)**, also known as SQL metrics, that enable you to define SQL queries that Soda SQL executes against an entire dataset or against individual columns
+* **[Custom metrics](#custom-metrics)**, also known as SQL metrics, that enable you to define SQL queries that Soda executes against an entire dataset or against individual columns

 ## Dataset metrics